 Governor JB Pritzker

-Raised by parents who taught him to fight for progressive values from a young age, JB Pritzker has spent his life standing up for social and economic justice and expanding opportunity in communities across the state of Illinois.
+Governor JB Pritzker has spent his life standing up for social and economic justice and expanding opportunity in communities across Illinois.

-As a businessman and entrepreneur, JB has helped create thousands of jobs in Illinois.
-In 2012, JB founded 1871, a non-profit small business incubator.
-1871 brought together the educational and civic resources to support startup businesses, and so far it has helped entrepreneurs create more than 11,000 good-paying jobs and more than a thousand new companies in our state.
+Governor Pritzker founded 1871, the non-profit small business incubator in Chicago that has helped entrepreneurs create more than 11,000 jobs and more than 1,000 new companies.
 Since the creation of 1871, Chicago has been named one of the top ten technology startup hubs in the world, and 1871 was named the best incubator in the world.
-JB is committed to helping entrepreneurs and small businesses get started and grow all across our state.
+As governor, he has cut taxes for hundreds of thousands of small businesses and incentivized job creation and innovation.